ISISNeutronMuon/InstrumentScripts/doc/source/scans/instrument.rst

 detector
 --------

-The :meth:`scans.Defaults.Defaults.detector` function should return the result of a measurement in a Monoid_.
+The :meth:`scans.defaults.Defaults.detector` function should return the result of a measurement in a Monoid_.
 This will most likely be either a total number of counts on a detector or transmission monitor.
 However, it is possible to provide more complicated measurements and